 Group size is 10-20 participants.

-Cost of the workshop is $30 per person (special "performance" events may be different), and includes the three-hour workshop and a %20 donation to the space we'll be working in.
-To register, please go to the "Tickets and Registration" page.
+Preregistration for individual sessions is $30 per person, which includes the workshop and a 20-25% donation to the spaces we'll be working in, where applicable.
+To preregister, please go to the "Tickets and Registration" page.

 On the Calendar: